I’m Dr Emma Svanberg, a Clinical Psychologist

 I trained at UCL, London and have done further training with organisations such as the Tavistock & Portman NHS Foundation Trust, the Anna Freud Centre and the Institute of Psychoanalysis.
 My interest in perinatal psychology has led me to places as near as Tower Hamlets and as far as Calcutta!

 I've been interested in working with parents since my teenage years, when I met the developmental psychopathologist Dr Patricia Crittenden at my kitchen table.
-My own dad’s work on the Infant Programme in the North East of England and the conversations I had with his colleagues over this time sparked a lifelong interest in why parents – and particularly mothers - matter so very much.
+My own dad’s work on the Infant Programme in the North East of England and the conversations I had with him and his colleagues over this time sparked a lifelong interest in why parents matter so very much.

 I'm experienced in a range of psychological therapies